Clicky

 Best Slicker Brush: Hertzko Self CleaningVIEW PRICE

-My top pick for a slicker brush is the excellent Hertzko Self Cleaning Brush.
-It’s great for gently removing tangles, knots and loose hair, and is suitable for almost any type of coat.
-It’s also durable and has a handy cleaning feature.
+Our top pick for a slicker brush is the excellent Hertzko Self Cleaning Brush.
+During our testing, we found that it was great for gently removing tangles, knots, and loose hair.
+The Hertzko is also durable and has a handy cleaning feature.

-The Hertzko ticks all the boxes for a high-quality slicker brush.
+We think the Hertzko ticks all the boxes for a high-quality slicker brush.
 It’s effective at removing mats and trapped dirt, so your dog’s hair will look and feel much better after being groomed.
-The fine wires can also tackle deep hair, rather than just the top layer, without scratching or damaging the skin.
+The fine wires can also tackle deep hair, rather than just the top layer.

-As you can see from the photo, the Hertzko has a relatively wide head.
-This allows it to groom large areas of hair quickly.
-Considering the very reasonable price tag, it provides great value for money and can be used for mats or as an all-purpose brush.
+As you can see from the photo, the standard Hertzko has a relatively broad head.
+This allows it to groom large areas of hair quickly, although there is a “Small” option for smaller breeds.
+Considering the very reasonable price tag, we think it provides great value for money.

-A useful feature is the bristle retraction button.
-When you’ve finished grooming, press this button and the bristles retract into the brush.
-It’s then easy to remove hair that would otherwise be tangled.
-The Hertzko also has a durable design and anti-slip handle, which is important for long grooming sessions.
+A helpful feature is the bristle retraction button.
+When you’ve finished grooming, pressing this button retracts the bristles, making it easy to remove caught hair.
+We also found the anti-slip handle to be comfortable to hold, which is important for long grooming sessions.

 Note: As with any slicker brush, you need to be careful to avoid hurting your dog when using the Hertzko.
 Pressing too hard can make grooming uncomfortable for your pup – especially as the pins are small and tightly spaced.